tmiller02/cookiecutter-django-react-ansible/{{ cookiecutter.project_slug }}/docs/limitations_and_warnings.md

 firewall with firewalld, but remember that the security of your servers is YOUR responsibility.

-This project intentionally does NOT configure some security enhancements so as to minimise the risk of users inadvertently locking themselves out of their own servers.
+This project intentionally does NOT configure some security enhancements to minimise the risk of users inadvertently locking themselves out of their own servers.

-You may want to also consider disabling root login, mandating SSH key based authentication, adding SSH monitoring tools such as fail2ban and adding a centralised logging server.
+You may want to also consider disabling root login, mandating SSH key-based authentication, adding SSH monitoring tools such as fail2ban and adding a centralised logging server.